syful-islam/examquestapi/readme.md

 sudo rm -r staticfiles/
 python3 manage.py collectstatic

-sudo systemctl restart samapi
+sudo systemctl restart eqapi

 # restore database from backup

-sudo -u postgres pg_restore -d samdb -Fc --verbose /home/ubuntu/samapi/backups/samdb.dump
+sudo -u postgres pg_restore -d examquestdb -Fc --verbose /home/ubuntu/examquestapi/backups/examquestdb.dump

 # create user and grant permission

-CREATE USER samdbuser WITH PASSWORD 'sam12345';
+CREATE USER examquestdbuser WITH PASSWORD 'examquest12345';
-ALTER DATABASE samdb OWNER TO samdbuser;
+ALTER DATABASE examquestdb OWNER TO examquestdbuser;

-GRANT ALL PRIVILEGES ON DATABASE samdb TO samdbuser;
+GRANT ALL PRIVILEGES ON DATABASE examquestdb TO examquestdbuser;

-GRANT CREATE ON SCHEMA public TO samdbuser;
+GRANT CREATE ON SCHEMA public TO examquestdbuser;
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO samdbuser;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO examquestdbuser;
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO samdbuser;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO examquestdbuser;

 ALTER DEFAULT PRIVILEGES IN SCHEMA public
-GRANT ALL ON TABLES TO samdbuser;
+GRANT ALL ON TABLES TO examquestdbuser;

 ## to drop a table manually

-psql -U samdbuser -d samdb
+psql -U examquestdbuser -d examquestdb

-\c samdb;
+\c examquestdb;

 DROP TABLE app_auditlog CASCADE;